bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 ## Lying Names

 Sometimes during refactoring, we can find names that aren't accurate.
 Inaccuracy may vary from slight discrepancy to complete lies.
-Inaccurate names are better to be fixed as soon as possible.
+We should fix false names as soon as possible.

-If we're not sure how to properly call the variable, we should write down the reasons why the current name doesn't fit.
+If we're unsure how to call the variable properly, we should write down why the current name doesn't fit.
 For example, if we come across code like this:

 ```js
 const trend = currentValue - previousValue;